Free Erie County Public Records Lookup (Search Anyone)

 Sandusky, OH 44870

-Find Out if Someone Has a Criminal History by Utilizing the Erie County Municipal Court Online Search Tool
+Determine if Someone Has a Criminal History via the Erie County Municipal Court Online Case Search Tool

 The Erie County Municipal Court is responsible for trying cases related to criminal misdemeanors and traffic violations, as well as some civil cases.
 This court is also in charge of arraignments for felony cases (which are then handled in the Common Pleas Court).

-Like the Clerk of Courts, the Municipal Court Clerk also maintains an online search tool that allows users to check public records pertaining to criminal cases.
+Like the Clerk of Courts, the Municipal Court Clerk also maintains an Online Case Search Tool that allows users to check public records pertaining to criminal cases.
 You can use this tool to look up Erie County Municipal Court cases by the party’s first and last name, case number, case type, attorney information, or citation number.

 After entering the desired criteria and clicking “Search,” researchers will see a list of relevant cases.